sagecodes/intro-to-python/README.md

 print("Guess the random number between 1 & 10. you have {} guesses!".format(guesses))
 ```

+---
+### Challenge:

+Using the `input()` function ask a user for there name.
+Then print out a sentence using the name.

+---

 ## Comments

 use a hashtag for comments.

 `# this is a comment`

+---
+### Challenge:

+If you saved your code from other challenges go back and comment what the code is doing.

+---

 ## Lets do some code!
 You just learned a lot!
 Lets put it together and build something!